Launching a Heritage Walk App: A 5-Step Guide

 Q: Is it hard to create a tour?

-By following these steps and using a digital heritage walk app, you can transform your community's past into a living, breathing experience that locals and visitors alike will love to discover.
+Don't let your town's history gather dust.
+By following these steps and using a digital heritage walk app, you can transform your community's past into a living experience that locals and visitors alike can enjoy discovering.

 bottom of page